How to Connect Software Without APIs

 Option 2: Build Your Own Web Automation

 Screen scraping and browser automation (tools like Selenium, Puppeteer, or Playwright) can technically access any web-based system.
-But building and maintaining your own automation is harder than it looks:
+These tools simulate user clicking, navigating from page to page, and interacting with forms on the site, often dealing with JavaScript-heavy content.

 - Websites change constantly.
 A redesign or even a minor CSS update can break your entire script.

 - Authentication is complex.
-MFA, CAPTCHA, session tokens, and anti-bot detection all stand between your script and the data.
+MFA, CAPTCHA, session tokens, anti-bot detection, and submitting login data via POST requests all stand between your script and the data.

 - Maintenance never ends.
-The script you build today needs ongoing monitoring, debugging, and revision.
+The script you build today needs ongoing monitoring, debugging, and revision, including continually parsing changing page structures and handling updates to forms and JavaScript.

 - Scaling is painful.
 Running automation across thousands of users introduces performance and reliability challenges most teams aren't built to handle.